 - In December 2011, we acquired the landmark Knickerbocker Hotel in midtown Manhattan for $115 million.
 We are redeveloping the property as a four-plus star hotel featuring 330 large guest rooms, a rooftop sky bar and lounge directly overlooking Times Square, state-of-the-art meeting space and a full-service fitness center.
 In November 2012, we closed on an $85 million construction loan to finance redeveloping the Knickerbocker.

 - During 2012, we spent $121.5 million on capital expenditures, including renovation and redevelopment on our operating hotels.
 During this time, we completed renovations at seven hotels.
 We also completed redevelopment projects at two properties, the Fairmont Boston Copley Plaza and the Embassy Suites Myrtle Beach Oceanfront Resort.
-We completed the redevelopment of the Fairmont Boston Copley Plaza in September 2012, repositioning the hotel closer to its luxury competitors, including a complete renovation of rooms and corridors, upgrading 12 rooms to Fairmont Gold, adding a new rooftop fitness center and spa, and redeveloping the food and beverage and other public areas.
+We completed the redevelopment of the Fairmont Boston Copley Plaza in September 2012, repositioning the hotel closer to its luxury competitors, including a complete renovation of rooms and corridors, upgrading 12 rooms to Fairmont Gold, adding a new rooftop fitness center and treatment rooms, and redeveloping the food and beverage and other public areas.
 We are currently redeveloping Morgans to add three guest rooms, build a brand new fitness facility, relocate the lounge and re-concept the food and beverage areas.